karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 ===========

 To interact with the physical state of your apps and services you can use the actions API.
-While the :ref:`App API <app-api>` and :ref:`Services API
-<service-api>` focuses on the configuration part of your resources, the actions
-API manipulates the physical state.
+While the :ref:`Resources API <resources-api>` focuses on the configuration part of your resources, the actions API manipulates the physical state.

 Every request to the actions API creates a *logbook* that can be polled for the progress of the action.
 The logbook contains the current status of the action,